 -

-Total darkness : Protect your bottles from light, especially sunlight, which oxidizes the wine and alters its color.
+Total darkness : Protect your bottles from light, especially sunlight, which oxidizes wine and alters its color.

 -